acipo1096/acipo1096/README.md

 - ⚡ Fun fact: ...
 -->

 I can spend hours developing full-stack applications.
-I love creating the logical processes in the backend and watch them populate a front end webpage.
 My go-to languages are JavaScript and Python.

 When I'm not coding, I'm practicing, recording, or gigging with one of my four bands.
 I'm a guitar player who also sings and plays bass, drums, organ, and piano.